-Lindsay Usry is the Director of Infant and Early Childhood Mental Health (IECMH) at ZERO TO THREE.
+Lindsay Usry is the Director of Infant and Early Childhood Mental Health (IECMH) Strategy-Program at ZERO TO THREE.

 Lindsay guides ZERO TO THREE’s policy agenda on infant and early childhood mental health (IECMH) and leads related technical assistance projects and collaborations, working at the state and federal levels to increase access to and utilization of high-quality mental health services for young children and their caregivers.
 She formerly served as Director of Special Projects for the Institute of IECMH at Tulane University School of Medicine, where she is on faculty.
 She also served as the Louisiana Early Childhood Comprehensive Systems Coordinator for the LA Department of Health and Hospitals, Office of Public Health.
 Her work has focused primarily on the translation and dissemination of research on IECMH and development to inform policy and programming decisions.